 Rapidly increasing car sales are placing a strain on the country's road infrastructure and the roads will need to be repaired more often, as they deal with greater loads and traffic.
 This trend will intensify as the autos sector - Iran's biggest non-oil industry - will benefit greatly from the lifting of international sanctions.
-Our Autos team forecasts a 20% growth in car sales in calendar year 2016, partly as a result of some imports recommencing.
+Our Autos team forecasts a 20% growth in car sales in calendar year 2016 after a contraction of 7% in 2015, partly as a result of some imports recommencing.
 In addition, the country's roads must take the brunt of most of the freight transported within its borders.
 Roads made up 70% of freight transported in 2014 and this is set to grow to 74% in 2018.